Grad student wins first place in DOE nuclear R&D competition

 “Our work focuses on developing and demonstrating a method to incorporate safety into the earliest stages of the design process in order to minimize the possibility of an accident that could impact the environment or public health.”

 Chisholm received a B.S. degree in nuclear engineering from North Carolina State University.
-In May, he received a M.S. degree in environmental engineering at Vanderbilt and he begins his third year of graduate student at Vanderbilt.
+In May, he received a M.S. degree in environmental engineering at Vanderbilt and he begins his third year of graduate study at Vanderbilt.
 His faculty adviser is Steven Krahn, professor of the practice of nuclear environmental engineering.

 “I chose Vanderbilt’s nuclear environmental engineering track because I see nuclear power as a responsible choice to produce clean and affordable energy and I have opportunity to participate on research projects that are really looking to maximize these aspects in the next generation of commercial nuclear reactors,” he said.